raganwald/braythwayt.com/_posts/2017-02-12-will-you-name-names.md

 ### so

-Now that you have read what I have written, let me ask you: Should you be asked by a US border officer to consent to "[Name Names]," will you give or withhold that consent?
+Now that you have read what I have written, let me ask you: Should you be asked by a US border officer to "[Name Names]," will you give your consent?

 [name names]: https://en.wikipedia.org/wiki/McCarthyism "McCarthyism"

+The whole world is watching.